marvinbernhardt/alpenglow/README.md

 - No JavaScript
 - Works on small screens
 - Dark mode
+- Custom pygmentize colors

 ## Notes

 - Inspired by the colors of the Mozilla Firefox theme [Alpenglow](https://addons.mozilla.org/en-US/firefox/addon/firefox-alpenglow/)
 - Customized to my needs for [my website](mbernhardt.net)
-- License is AGPL, since it is based on the simple theme from the Pelican repository
+- License is AGPL, since it is based on the [simple theme](https://github.com/getpelican/pelican/tree/main/pelican/themes/simple) from the Pelican repository